usegalaxy-au/tools-au/tools/alphafold/README.rst

 REFERENCE DATA
 ~~~~~~~~~~~~~~

 Alphafold needs reference data to run.
-The wrapper expects this data to
-be present at ``/data/alphafold_databases``.
-A custom path will be read from
-the ``ALPHAFOLD_DB`` environment variable, if set.
+The path(s) are configured in the
+alphafold_db.loc data table.
+The table has three tab separated columns:

+1. a name (that will be visible to the user)
+2. the path
+3. the version which should be equal to the tool version.

+Hence the user will have only one preselected choice.
+One entry is needed for each
+version of alphafold.
+In case that reference data does not change a symlink should
+be created.

 To download the AlphaFold reference DBs: